dirtyhenry/MorningCoffee/_posts/2011-04-12-the-undisputed-guide-to-pro-basketball.markdown

 - livre
 comments: []
 ---

-<blockquote>“Baseball has its numbers and football has its hard hits, but basketball, more than those sports, has style.
-And no one has done more to try to capture that than the collection of bloggers known as Freedarko."</blockquote>
+> Baseball has its numbers and football has its hard hits, but basketball, more than those sports,
+> has style.
+And no one has done more to try to capture that than the collection of bloggers known as Freedarko.

-L'air d'être un chouette livre
+L'air d'être un chouette livre.

 via <a href="http://www.freedarko.com/history/reviews">REVIEWS | FD History</a>.